 But we should.
 Psychologist Susan Krauss Whitbourne points out, “anxiety can translate very directly into an unconscious leg-shaking or foot-tapping.”

 This can happen especially if the person is sitting down.
 We might pay a lot of attention to keeping a neutral face, or pay attention to our hands as they are more easily seen.
+However, we may not realize we are moving our legs, or care to notice, especially if they’re hidden under the table.

 19) Check out their shoes